blessedzulu/blessedzulu/README.md

 I'm a full-stack developer who appreciates useful digital products.

 - ⌨️ I design and build web applications and sites
-- 🌱 I'm currently learning Vue, React and Inertia
+- 🌱 I'm currently learning Machine Learning and Data Analysis with Python
 - 🔎 I'm open to opportunities & collaborations
 - 📫 I'm reachable by [email](mailto:blessedmattzulu@gmail.com), on [LinkedIn](https://linkedin.com/in/blessedzulu) and on [Twitter](https://twitter.com/blessedzulu_).